dojo/docs/dojox/grid/DataGrid.rst

 --------------------------------------------

 It is not possible to create a grid as a child of a node which is set to be not displayed (display: none).
-If you need to do this though for some reason you can set the grids visibility to "hidden" and its position offscreen
+If you need to do this though for some reason you can set the grid's visibility to "hidden" and its position off screen

 Hiding the Headers of a Grid
 ----------------------------